-The 2015 percentage of 64.8 is the lowest since 1989, and it's below the long-term average for Florida.
-Third-quarter data for 2016 shows a further decline to 64.2%, which matches the implied average for the year.
-If this level holds for 2016, it will be the lowest level for Florida in the 32-year history of the series.
+The 2015 percentage of 64.8 was well below the long-term average for Florida.
+Preliminary data for 2016 shows a further decline to 64.4%.
+If this preliminary rate holds for 2016, it will tie the lowest homeownership rate in Florida over the past 32 years.

-shifting preferences among Millennials have caused residential rental vacancies to tighten strongly in 2015 and 2016; price pressure continues to build.
+Diverted homeowners and shifting preferences among Millennials have caused residential rental vacancies to tighten strongly in 2015 and 2016; price pressure continues to build.